avi-kasliwal/KreeptoZombiez/README.md

 - Events are a way for your contract to communicate that something happened on the blockchain to your app front-end, which can be 'listening' for certain events and take action when they happen.
   - bavkedn to frontend communication.

+# Lesson 2

+- Goal is to make the app more game-like, add multi player functionality to it.
+Also make a fun way of creating zombies instead of creating them randomly.